soraasher/soraasher/README.md

+yooyo, I go by ``tatsuma`` or ``ash``

-I'm very friendly, teehee! (dont trust), on normal occasions... rarely have lotsa moodswings, so when i say something uncomfortable and out of pocket, please tell me.
+I'm very friendly, teehee. (dont trust), on normal occasions... rarely have lotsa moodswings, so when i say something uncomfortable and out of pocket, please tell me.

 • Always quiet if I have nothing to talk about / randomly stops talking out of blue

-heya!  i'm not that active on most social media platforms
+heya!  i'm not that active on most social media platforms ——— -(ask to be mooties)

 —— dc , pt , etc